dotlang/language/doc/RFE.md

 and they are typed, so you cannot call them with any other type

-? - If underscore has no meaning, why not ban it? so underscore will be for destruction and lambda creation so putting `_` at the beginning of a binding/type name can have a special meaning? or it can be banned.
+? - If underscore has no meaning, why not ban it? so underscore will be for destruction and lambda creation only. so putting `_` at the beginning of a binding/type name can have a special meaning? or it can be banned.

+? - Question: What comes on the right side of `:` when defining a type alias? can I put a generic function on the right side?